Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Convergence study of tDMDpc

 Figure \ref{fig_singular} shows the time variation of $\gamma_k$ for $j_\text{max}=20$ and $100$ cases.
 The $\gamma_k$ of DMD applied to the fully developed periodic flow is shown by the blue dotted line.
 Since singular values appear in pairs--$k = 2$ and $3$, $k=4$ and $5$, $\cdots$--the one with the larger is plotted in the figure. $k=1$ corresponds to a mean field with no pair $\gamma_k$ and, as shown in figure \ref{fig_tDMDpc_average}, has the same value at $j_\text{max}=20$ and $100$.
-The time variation of the value of $\gamma_1$ appears to be almost negligible because the energy of the far main flow is very large with respect to the transient variation for the cylinder backward. $k=2$ corresponds to the most dominant eigenmode and is well converged at all times.
+The time variation of the value of $\gamma_1$ appears to be almost negligible because the energy of the main flow is very large with respect to the transient variation for the cylinder backward. $k=2$ corresponds to the most dominant eigenmode and is well converged at all times.
 For $k\geq4$, in the early stage of development, $\gamma_k$ value is very small and is considered to be affected by the errors in the numerical calculation of SVD.
 In the early stage, the spatial structure corresponding to $k\geq4$ is too small or does not exist because the mode corresponding to $k\geq4$ is not added to the disturbance at $t=0$.
 However, after sufficient development, $j_\text{max}=20$ and $100$ are close agreement.
-Therefore, $j_\text{max}=20$ is large enough for capturing the eigenmode of the time-varying operator.
+Therefore, $j_\text{max}=20$ is large enough for capturing the eigenmode of the time-dependent linear operator.

-\backsection[Acknowledgements]{We thank Prof. Oliver T. Schmidt for pointing to the convective instability.
-We gratefully acknowledge Dr. Yasuhito Okano for providing valuable knowledge about GSA.
+\backsection[Acknowledgments]{We thank Prof. Oliver T. Schmidt for pointing out the convective instability.
+We gratefully acknowledge Dr. Yasuhito Okano for providing valuable knowledge about LSA.
 We thank Yuta Iwatani for the valuable discussions on nonlinear interactions and resolvent analysis and for pointing out the bi-orthogonality of the DMD mode. }

 \backsection[Funding]{The numerical simulations were performed on the supercomputer systems “AFI-NITY” and “AFI-NITY II” at the Advanced Fluid Information Research Center, Institute of Fluid Science, Tohoku University, and JAXA Supercomputer System Generation 3 (JSS3).
 This study was partially supported by a Sasakawa Scientific Research Grant from the Japan Science Society.
 This study was partially supported by JST SPRING, Grant Number JPMJSP2114, Japan. }